What Were the Earliest Hotels Like?

 Couperfield/ Shutterstock

-Roughly 5,000 years ago, humans started to speak to one another.
-Ancient civilizations in regions around the world began to develop complex language systems starting at least as early as 3200 BCE.
-While it’s difficult to pin down the exact origin of language given the limited archaeological evidence available, historians generally agree on a few early tongues that pioneered the use of both written and verbal communication.
-Today, there are more than 7,100 different languages in use around the world, and they are easier than ever to learn to speak thanks to language-learning platforms such as Babbel.
-Here are seven of the oldest languages in the world.
+Ancient civilizations in regions around the world began to develop complex written language systems starting at least as early as 3200 BCE.
+While it’s difficult to pin down the exact origin of these languages given the limited archaeological evidence available, historians generally agree on a few early cultures that pioneered the use of written communication.

 Photo credit: ASAAD NIAZI/ AFP via Getty Images